trevorld/r-xmpdf/tests/testthat/_snaps/messages.md

     i 'brew install pdftk-java' (Homebrew)
     i 'choco install pdftk-java' (Chocolately)
-    i 'Sys.setenv(PDFTK_PATH = "/path/to/pdftk")' if installed but not detected on PATH
+    i 'Sys.setenv(PDFTK_PATH = "/path/to/pdftk")' if installed but not detected on PATH x The suggested package 'pdftools' is not installed i 'install.packages("pdftools")'

 ---